HenrikJoreteg/ICanHaz.js/README.md

 ##I Can Haz Better Solution?
 YES!

-With ICanHaz.js you define your Mustache.js template snippets in script blocks of type="text/html" and give them an "id" as a title for your snippet (Which validates, btw).
+With ICanHaz.js you define your Mustache.js template snippets in script blocks of type="text/html" and give them an "id" as a title for your snippet (which validates, btw).
 This approach was suggested by jQuery developer [@jeresig](http://twitter.com/jeresig) [on his blog](http://ejohn.org/blog/javascript-micro-templating/).Then, on document ready ICanHaz.js builds a cache of all the templates and creates a function for each snippet.
 All you have to do is say to yourself for example "I can haz user?":

     var data = {
         first_name: "Henrik",